JayVeitch/JayVeitch/README.md

 # <a href="https://www.linkedin.com/in/jaydonveitch/">Jaydon Veitch's</a> IT and Networking Portfolio 🛜

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I’m passionate about IT and networking, and I love strengthening my skills through hands-on projects that challenge me to think critically and solve real-world problems.
+From building home labs and configuring networks to troubleshooting systems and improving infrastructure performance, I’m always looking for opportunities to grow and refine my technical abilities.
+I genuinely enjoy helping people, whether it’s resolving technical issues or designing systems that make their work easier and more efficient.
+Please feel free to check out my projects and see the work I’ve put into expanding my expertise while supporting others through technology!

 ## 💻 IT Projects